AG Paxton Cleared of Sham Impeachment Charges: Pt. 1

 Next

 Call To Action!
-Contact Governor Abbott to take steps to protect the Texas electric grid
+Ask Governor Abbott to protect the Texas electric grid